 Students are taught in mixed ability groups in Years 7, 8 and 9.
-The course investigates and analyses key historical events across countries in the world at different time periods.
-The Key Stage 3 History programme focuses on themes such as: Empire Building, Conflict, Social Changes, Power and Monarchy, and Human Rights.
+The curriculum is deigned to investigate and analyse key historical events across countries in the world at different time periods.

+The Key Stage 3 History programme focuses on themes such as:

+- Empire Building

+- Social Changes

+- Human Rights